 School officials shall keep accurate records of attendance, including accurate attendance records in each class.
 Attendance records will be used to enforce the Compulsory Attendance Law of North Carolina.
-To be considered "in attendance," a student must be present in school for at least one-half of the school day (one-half of the class period for attendance in secondary schools).
+To be considered "in attendance," a student must be present in school for at least one-half of the instructional day (one-half of the class periods for attendance in secondary schools) on-site in the school or at a place other than the school attending an authorized school-related activity.
+To be in attendance during remote instruction days, students must: (1) complete their daily assignments, either online or offline; and/or (2) have a daily check-in through two-way communication with (a) the homeroom teacher for grades K-5 or (b) for all other grade levels, each course teacher as scheduled.

 Students who are on an approved homebound placement based on medical recommendations will be considered in attendance.